yAudit/reports/content/2022-06-Superfluid.md

 ![Superfluid Host](https://3591469525-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F-MKEcOOf_qoYMObicyRu%2Fuploads%2FfpT5qWsN1ki9HBO6RksU%2Fimage.png?alt=media&token=e7a56fbf-ce55-4dff-9fcb-37152c8ff4d2)

 The main branch of the Superfluid [Repo](https://github.com/superfluid-finance/protocol-monorepo) was reviewed over 14 days.
 The code review was performed by 2 residents between June 27 and July 10, 2022.
-A number of Electisec Fellows also reviewed the contracts and contributed over 40 man hours.
+A number of yAudit Fellows also reviewed the contracts and contributed over 40 man hours.
 The repository was under active development during the review, but the review was limited to [one specific commit](https://github.com/superfluid-finance/protocol-monorepo/tree/8534dba06f6040bb31e2db69175ac3097430c528).

 ## Scope